system-zero/system-zero/data/docs/la.md

 # __func__   - current function name
 # __loadpath - directory to lookup up when loading scripts

-# Do not use those as they might change
+# The followings might change semantics or removed.
 # not        -  !value
 # bool       -  !!value
 # Likewise, the following memory handling functions are not needed with
-# current code.
+  current code.
 # free      -  release memory
 # alloc     -  allocate memory
 # realloc   -  reallocate memory